alpinebuster/as-docs/content/docs/plugin-upgrade-to-5.0.md

 title: Upgrading Plugins to 5.0
 description: An overview of breaking changes in the plugin API in 5.0
 authors:
-  - JannisX11
+  - alpinebuster
 ---

 # Upgrading Plugins to 5.0

-Blockbench 5.0 introduces some changes to the plugin API.
-These are changes that are necessary to allow Blockbench to grow and improve in the coming years.
+AS 5.0 introduces some changes to the plugin API.
+These are changes that are necessary to allow AS to grow and improve in the coming years.
 This update aims to bundle a number of potentially breaking changes together instead of spreading them across different updates, so that you only need to update your plugins once.

 Generally, most plugins are expected to continue to work in the new version, but some plugins, especially larger ones, will need to be updated to continue working.